N3FS/N3FS-website/rules.md

 * **Do not advertise or spam.**
 * **Do not use hacks, mods, or other tools to gain an advantage over others.** Please play fair.
 * **Do not backseat moderate.** Please contact a member of staff if help is needed.
-* **All rules are upheld at the staff's discretion.** If a staff member asks you to stop, please comply.
+* **Follow staff instructions.** If a staff member asks you to stop, please comply.

 ### Minecraft

 * **Do not grief or loot.
 No unprovoked PvP.** This is a community-focused server, and players expect others to behave accordingly.
+* **Respect the property owner's wishes.** Do not modify or take someone elses' property without permission.
+Doing so is griefing.
 * **Do not make unnessesarily large land claims.** If you have plans for a really grand project, please move further away from towns and other players.